CC22-PS278/Cloud-Computing/README.md

 ## Create REST APIs
 1. Create database using mongoDB atlas, then get access key
 2. install the packages contained in the package.json file
-3. Using jsonwebtoken for authentication
+3. Using jsonwebtoken for authorization

 ## Create API documentation using Swagger
 1. run $ npm install swagger-ui-express